Ancestry Library Edition™ (Access only to users in the Library)

 Provides users with a unique, growing collection of research materials for tracing family history and American culture.
 Discover the amazing history of you with an essential collection of genealogical and historical sources—with coverage dating back to the 1700s.

-New England Historic Genealogical Society (NEHGS) (Access to users only at the Lakes Region Library)
+American Ancestors by New England Historic Genealogical Society (Access to users only at the Lakes Region Library)

 The NEHGS has been collecting information about families in America for over 165 years.
 Their collections are international in scope and contain significant materials for Canada and Europe.
 Our 25,000 members access information through their library and website.
-NEHGS is donated by the Citrus County Genealogical Society.
+American Ancestors is donated by the Citrus County Genealogical Society.

 If you are doing family research, sooner or later you will need to use courthouse records for the rich information and helpful leads they contain.
 Answers to your genealogical questions are waiting to be discovered in the vast array of written records that resulted from the laws, the times, and the personal activities of your ancestors.
 This book prepares you for visiting courthouses in person, or for distant research using published books, microfilm, or the Internet.
 Locate your ancestor’s records in the maze of documents and learn how to utilize the tantalizing clues you uncover.